andypowe11/vCloudDirector-Docker-Swarm/README.md

 # vCloud Director/vCloud Air Docker cluster using Swarm

-A vca- cli script to build a CoreOS-based Docker cluster on vCloud Director or vCloud Air using Swarm.
+A vca-cli script to build a CoreOS-based Docker cluster on vCloud Director or vCloud Air using Swarm.

 ## Usage